k2controls/EET260/sprint0/session07.md

      - How we work.
 Process!
      - Submit one per team
 - Sprint 1,2 Planning
-    -What does team success look like for each of the following
+    - What does team success look like for each of the following
         - AI System
         - Display Case
         - Presentation
         - Report
-    -What does individual success look like for
+    - What does individual success look like for
         - AI System
 - Sprint 0 Assignment Review/Completion
     - Communications